-Online therapy produces the equivalent clinical outcomes and levels of client satisfaction to face to face therapy.
+Online therapy produces the equivalent clinical outcomes and levels of client satisfaction as face to face therapy.
 This is because the only difference between online therapy and face to face therapy is that it is done through an online platform.

 Which therapies might be difficult to deliver online?

-Scientific evidence shows the effectiveness of online therapy across a variety of disciplines, including but not limited to occupational therapy, speech pathology, physiotherapy, and nursing.
+Scientific evidence demonstrates the effectiveness of online therapy across a variety of disciplines, including but not limited to occupational therapy, speech pathology, physiotherapy, and nursing.
 Therapies that may be more difficult to deliver online include positioning assessments and wheelchair prescriptions, although our knowledge of how to achieve all therapy goals online is improving rapidly.

-Who are the Umbo clinicians?
+Who are the Umbo therapists?